A global phenomenon?

-The spectral analysis of the Hessdalen Phenomenon revealed that Scandium is involved.
+The spectral analysis of the Hessdalen Phenomenon revealed that Scandium might be involved.
 Scandium can react heavily with acid and air.
 According to that the Hessdalen Phenomenon could be caused by dust clouds, raised by the wind from the ground and igniting a chemical reaction.
-But also in this case it stays questionable,
+However also in this case it stays questionable,

 In 2013 Jader Monari et al. published an article proposing to explain Hessdalen as a gigantic natural battery.
 The theory has been featured in the New Scientist magazine print edition (10 May 2014. p.40-

 The Hessdalen research appears to be far from developing a theory, providing a satisfactory explanation of all properties of the phenomenon.
 Currently, we just see hypothetical approaches, describing certain aspects of the phenomenon.
 All models fail to explain important key questions:

 Especially the fact that the Hessdalen Phenomenon does apparently not show any correlation to geographical factors (temperature, air pressure, wind intensity, season, solar activity), makes it difficult to develop appropriate hypotheses.
 Normally, we should expect that an atmospheric phenomenon is correlated to meteorological data.
 Many sightings are reported when the humidity of the air is high.
 However, this correlation can be explained by the fact that it is easier to oberve the lights at night.
 And during the night the air is usually more humid than in daytime.